-Early in my career, I was indoctrinated with a Cardinal Rule of User Interface:
+Early in my career, I was indoctrinated with the Cardinal Rule of User Interface:

 A user interface should minimize surprise.